 No matter what you do, remember that each medium has specific potential and limits.
 Use them to drive the response you want, whether that be newsletter sign-ups, visits to a landing page or some other goal.
 And always remember, as Kevin Spacey says, you are as good as the material you have.
 Make it great.

-Michael Leahy works as a copywriter for European business, proving words and concepts that position companies on the customer’s side.
+Michael Leahy works as a senior copywriter for European business, creating words and concepts that position companies on the customer’s side.
 If that is your case, get in touch or catch my occasional newsletters.